cosys-io/cosys/modules/cms/README.md

 # cosys - cms
-This module is responsible for all CMS functionality
+This module provides a headless content management system.